openframeworks/ofSite/_documentation/gl/ofTexture.markdown

 Allocate texture using an ofPixels instance.

-Pixel type and GL format are determined from pixel settings.
+Pixel type and OpenGL format are determined from pixel settings.

+Parameters:
+pix Reference to ofPixels instance.